Business Line of Credit or a Traditional Business Loan

 We’ll examine both and tell you what they are so you can decide which one is right for your business.
 You’ll be able to make an educated decision after reading this article.

-Difference Between Line of Credit and Loan
+Difference Between a Line of Credit and a Business Loan

 A business loan is like any other type of loan you might get from a bank.
 You ask for a specific amount, the bank gives you an interest rate and monthly payments and you pay it off over a set time period.

 A line of credit isn’t really a loan.
 It’s a set amount of money that you have access to at any time.
 You take the money out and then must pay it back with interest and have a minimum monthly payment.
 You can take more out even if you’re paying off an earlier amount.

 Once you meet the limit, you can’t take any more until some of it is paid back.

 Was there a disaster and your inventory damaged or do you need emergency repairs to your store and don’t have the cash one hand?
 This would be a perfect opportunity to use your business line of credit.